 Ancient Musicians | Female performers depicted during the New Kingdom Dynasty in Egypt, c.1400–1390 BCE | Metropolitan Museum of Art

-I decided to write a web textbook because this format allows integration of text, video, audio and images for a streamlined learning experience.
+I decided to write a web (HTML) textbook because this format allows integration of text, video, audio and images for a streamlined learning experience.
+No jumping around between PDF, paper, web and video sources.
 Also, a web textbook gives me full control of course materials: I choose topics and materials and can revise at a moment's notice.

-This web text was produced pro bono in my spare time and on a shoestring budget.
+This textbook was produced pro bono in my spare time and on a shoestring budget.
 There was no support team so, out of necessity, I spent several years wearing the hats of author, editor, music scribe, designer and photographer!
-Indeed, this project sharpened my Premiere, Photoshop, Logic Pro X, Dreamweaver and Finale skills considerably!
+Years later, I still find the occasional typo or grammatical slip.
+Indeed, this project sharpened my Premiere, Final Cut Pro, Photoshop, Logic Pro X, Twisted Wave, Dreamweaver and Finale skills considerably!

-On the next page, I'll explain how to get the most from your listening sessions.
+On the next page, learn how to get the most from your listening sessions.

 Vocabulary